avizum/alpine/README.md

 ## Running the bot
 It is not recommended to run your own instance.
 Use the one [here.](https://discord.com/oauth2/authorize?client_id=756257170521063444&scope=bot&permissions=2147483647)

-If you don't care, Here are instructions on how to run your own version of Avimetry.
+If you don't care, Here are instructions on how to run your own version of Alpine.

 1. Have Python 3.10 installed